MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/TODAY-Function--Date-.md

 ms.prod: "dynamics-nav-2018"
 ms.assetid: c2042afd-b4c1-4753-9fba-cf069857fb08
 caps.latest.revision: 7
-manager: edupont
+author: jswymer
 ---
 # TODAY Function (Date)

-Gets the current date set in the operating system.
+Gets the current date that is used by the client.

 ## Syntax